poliastro/poliastro/docs/source/_autoapi_templates/index.rst

   since they provide low-level utilities.

-* **High-level API:** All logical files included in this part define the main poliastro objects such us :py:class:`poliastro.twobody.Orbit`, :py:class:`poliastro.maneuver.Maneuver`, and their interaction with each other.
+* **High-level API:** All logical files included in this part define the main poliastro objects such as :py:class:`poliastro.twobody.Orbit`, :py:class:`poliastro.maneuver.Maneuver`, and their interaction with each other.
   In their definitions, they make use of previously presented core routines and extend them in such a way that